 We will also typically use group therapy in tandem with other therapies, but group therapy is integral to the overall process of recovery.

 What Are The Core Principals Of Group Therapy?

-In Irvin D. Yalom’s text, “The Theory and Practice of Group Psychotherapy” it is noted that there are several principals to group therapy and that these include principals along the lines of the following:
+In Irvin D. Yalom’s text, “The Theory and Practice of Group Psychotherapy” it is noted that there are several principles to group therapy and that these include principles along the lines of the following:

 - Universality: The process of being with other addicts helps remove the sense of isolation as they realise that this is a problem that has affected others.

-- Sharing information: Addicts can learn tips and coping mechanisms from one another, as well as helping one another along the way when problems arise.
+- Sharing information: Addicts can learn tips and coping mechanisms from one another, as well as help one another along the way when problems arise.

 - Altruism: Sharing positive stories with one another can also help to improve the morale of every group member.

 - Helping members to develop socialising methods: Some people may be in a place where they have not engaged with other people for a while, and the group can be a good way to re-learn basic social skills and how to engage with others.

 - Imitation: Some group members can find positive role models in the other group members who have completed recovery, or even in their therapists leading the group.